alcover/stricks/README.md

 # Security

-Stricks aims at not letting memory faults happen through the API.
+Stricks aims at limiting memory faults through the API :

+* typedef `const char*` forces the user to cast when she wants to write
-All methods check for a valid *Header*.
+* all API methods check for a valid *Header*.
-If not valid, no action is taken and a *falsy* value gets returned.
+* if invalid, no action is taken and a *falsy* value gets returned.

 (See *[stx_free](#stx_free)*)